Production Print trends

 5. Footprint – Real estate has always been an issue but today it is even more important.
 Users are looking to optimise the space they operate in to ensure they can have the correct number of devices to maximise productivity and profitability.
 The smaller the footprint of a production printer the better, allowing more devices and freeing-up space for more offline finishing options.

-I truly believe that the future of production printing belongs to digital inkjet.
 Innovation in the industry has pushed inkjet to new levels of speed and efficiency.
 As consumer trends change, companies need the ability to respond with higher volumes and faster turnaround speeds, as well as personalised content that takes advantage of all the data they collect.
 While average job lengths are falling, the number of jobs is on the rise, which is incompatible with the way offset presses work.
 Inkjet is therefore emerging as the best alternative, bringing high speed and productivity to digital printing presses, and allowing users to open up new markets and revenue streams.

 Unlike toner printers and offset presses, this technology has the potential to mature and gain market share.
 In the past, inkjet was limited to small devices for use at home or in the office, because it was better suited to convenience than high-speed printing., and it now provides a healthy middle ground between toner and offset by combining the best of both worlds.